cynthiabaseman/cynthiabaseman.github.io/publications.md

 &nbsp;&nbsp;&nbsp; [Just Accepted] **Baseman, C. M.**, et al. Clinical Standards & Proximate Futures: Participatory Design Futuring of Diabetes Technologies with an Under-resourced Community.
 Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies.

-&nbsp;&nbsp;&nbsp; [Forthcoming] **Baseman, C. M.**, et al. Towards More Equitable Ulcer Recognition Models: A Dataset of Naturalistic Foot Images from People of Color Living with Diabetes.
+&nbsp;&nbsp;&nbsp; [Forthcoming] **Baseman, C. M.*** and Shi, Y.*, et al. Towards More Equitable Ulcer Recognition Models: A Dataset of Naturalistic Foot Images from People of Color Living with Diabetes.
 In 2025 IEEE EMBS International Conference on Biomedical and Health Informatics.
 IEEE.

 &nbsp;&nbsp;&nbsp; **Baseman, C. M.**, et al. (2025).
 Poker with Play Money: Exploring The Perceived Humanness of AI Virtual Patients for Psychotherapist Training Role-Play.
 In Proceedings of the ACM on Human-Computer Interaction. <a href= "https://dl.acm.org/doi/10.1145/3757450">https://dl.acm.org/doi/10.1145/3757450</a>